Our vision

 - Allow limited companies to include dividends in earnings and let them claim on their turnover if they reinvest their money back into the company.

-- Allow furnished holiday lettings to be counted under the Self Employment Income Support Scheme in the same way that Bed and Breakfasts are.
+- Allow furnished holiday lettings to be counted under the Self-Employment Income Support Scheme in the same way that Bed and Breakfasts are.

-- Add into calculations payments any that are given in the form of discretionary commission and PAYE Tronc payments.
+- Add into calculations any payments that are given in the form of discretionary commission and PAYE Tronc payments.

 - For employees that have been made redundant or who are new starters, only proof of employment (such as a contract) will be needed.